 Moreover, I realized that the top-opening backpack is so annoying on such trips as I had to unpack and repack every time I wanted to find something.
 For my trip to Croatia, I decided to buy the one that would be durable, comfortable, and with a suitcase opening.
 From what I have seen and read on the internet, everyone was satisfied with

-Osprey backpacks come in different sizes, shapes, and colors to satisfy almost every kind of a traveler.
+Osprey backpacks come in different sizes, shapes, and colors to satisfy almost every kind of traveler.
 They are lightweight, durable, and pleasant with a simple design!
 The Osprey Farpoint backpack has two great features – suitcase opening and a well-padded suspension system that hiking and trekking backpacks have.

-Osprey Farpoint 55 review in depth
+Osprey Farpoint 55 review in-depth

 Osprey Farpoint 55 size guide

 The sizing of Osprey Farpoint 55 is a bit tricky.
 It comes in two sizes: S/M (60H X 33W X 30D) and M/L (63H X 33W X 30D).
 You can choose which one is best for your body, by measuring your body parts and corresponding the size guide at the official website of Osprey.
-I am 175 cm high and S/M size fits me perfectly.
+I am 175 cm high, and the S/M size fits me perfectly.

-It has a good suspension system
+Osprey Farpoint 55 has a great suspension system

 Shoulder straps are soft and well padded, so it barely hurts after a long walk with a full backpack.
 Moreover, they are easily adjustable to your taste.
-Its padded hip belt balances the weight on my whole body, which is very rare find in other travel backpacks.
+Its padded hip belt balances the weight on my whole body, which is a very rare find in other travel backpacks.

 Most Osprey backpacks have an additional feature I find so helpful: both shoulder and hip straps can be safely zipped away so no one can treat it aggressively and ruin the backpack.